Introduction

 - unnecessary movement reduces

-Not because one is controlling the mind, but because one is seeing it.
+Not because one is controlling the mind, but because one is observing it.
+This same shift later becomes important in learning how to respond instead of react.

 8. Not a Practice, But a Way of Seeing